 This page tells you about the chemotherapy combination BEP and its possible side effects.
 There is information about

-BEP is the name of a chemotherapy drug combination used to treat testicular cancer.
-BEP is made up of the drugs
+BEP is the name of a chemotherapy drug combination that includes

-Click on the links to find out the side effects of each individual drug.
+Click on the links above to find out the side effects of each individual drug.

 There are a number of combinations of drugs for men with testicular cancer.
 BEP is one type of treatment and is the most commonly used.
-Your doctor will decide which combination is best to treat your type of testicular cancer and stage of testicular cancer.
-There is more information about these chemotherapy combinations in our section about treating testicular cancer.
+Your doctor will decide which combination is best for you.
+You can read about other testicular cancer chemotherapy combinations.

 You usually have chemotherapy as cycles of treatment.
 BEP can be given in different ways and these are described below.